Beautiful Animals You've Never Heard of

 The Victoria Crowned Pigeon is named after Queen Victoria, and is native to parts of New Guinea.
-It has a very distinctive 'whooping' call, which can be heard in the video to the right.
+It has a very distinctive 'whooping' call, which can be heard in the video above.

 The distinguishing feature of all crowned pigeons is their crown and their size.
 This bird is quite large, and easily recognised by it's blue and red plumage, as well as it's large white crown.
 It is also flightless, relying on underbrush for safety.

 All crowned pigeons have melanistic genes.
 This means that almost any crowned pigeon has the possibility of being born completely black.